Table of Contents

-The pathway with which the development of aortic sclerosis occurs follows the same pathology as that of atherosclerosis.
-This involves initial accumulation of lipid, which on progression causes destruction of the lining.
+The pathway by which the development of aortic sclerosis occurs follows the same pathology as that of atherosclerosis.
+This involves an initial accumulation of lipid, which, on progression, causes the destruction of the lining.
 This induces the inflammation as a repairing and healing mechanism.
-As this process propagates further, there occurs calcium deposition, which initiates the sclerosis.
+As this process propagates further, there occurs calcium deposition, which initiates sclerosis.

 Lipid oxidation – Inflammation – Calcification

 Apolipoprotein b and e accumulate in the lining of the aortic valve and these lipids, in turn, undergo oxidation.
 The oxidation leads to the destruction of the lining of the cells of the aortic valve, which, in turn, leads to the infiltration of T lymphocytes and macrophages leading to the inflammation, as evidenced by the histopathology of the specimen.

 The process of inflammation of the aortic valve leads to the deposition of calcium, which leads to the calcification of the aortic valve.
 The inflammation also leads to the fibrosis of the valve.
 Fibrosis and calcification are responsible for the thickened nature of the aortic valve, which is defined as aortic sclerosis.